 Basic for federal student loans consists of:

-The is awarded based on the completion of the , there is no requirement to demonstrate financial need for this loan.
-The is between $20,500 and $47,167 (based on your program and class level).
+The is awarded based on the completion of the ; there is no requirement to demonstrate financial need for this loan.
+The is between $20,500 and $50,000 (based on your program and class level).
 Interest is charged during the in-school period.
 The changes on July 1st of each year.
 The changes on October 1st of each year.

 The is awarded based on the completion of your and a .
 During the application process, a credit check is completed to ensure applicants have no adverse credit history.
 Applicants with adverse credit will be required by the Department of Education to do additional Direct Graduate PLUS Loan Credit Counseling.
-You will be notified by the Department of Education if you need to complete additional Direct Graduate PLUS Loan Counseling and obtain an endorser, the loan will not be disbursed until this is complete.
+You will be notified by the Department of Education if you need to complete additional Direct Graduate PLUS Loan Counseling and obtain an endorser; the loan will not be disbursed until this is complete.

 The loan limit is the maximum cost of attendance minus all other financial aid resources.
 The changes on July 1st of each year.
 The changes on October 1st of each year.

-The Federal Health Professions Student Loan program provides long-term, low-interest-rate loans to full-time, financially needy students to pursue a degree in a variety of health professions, specifically those students pursuing degrees in the College of Pharmacy, and Dr. William M. Scholl College of Podiatric Medicine.
+The Federal Health Professions Student Loan program provides long-term, low-interest-rate loans to full-time, financially needy students to pursue a degree in a variety of health professions, specifically those students pursuing degrees in the College of Pharmacy and Dr. William M. Scholl College of Podiatric Medicine.
 Funds are limited and award amounts vary.
 Contact the Office of Financial Aid for more information on eligibility and funding.

 Available to students in their final year of study.
 These private loans are designed to provide students with additional funds to help offset the expenses associated with travel and relocation costs for interviews, etc. These loans require a credit check and do not require the financial aid office to certify the application, so they do not count toward your student expense budget.
 Before you utilize one of these programs, please verify that you have exhausted eligibility in other financial aid programs with the financial aid office.

 Federal Work-Study (FWS) provides part-time jobs for students with financial need, allowing them to earn money to help pay education expenses.
 Federal Work-Study is money that you earn and will not have to pay back.
-Since FWS is need-based aid, all students interested in FWS must file a FAFSA each year in order to demonstrate financial need eligibility.
+Since FWS is need-based aid, all students interested in FWS must file a FAFSA each year to demonstrate financial need eligibility.
 All FWS awards will be included as part of the student's financial aid package and will count as a resource toward the overall cost of attendance budget.